Forests Our Lifeline

 Introduction to Forests

-Forest Ecosystem: Forests are one of the most important Ecosystem in the world.
-Forest our lifeline class 7 topic lays emphasis on the fact that forests are vital for providing oxygen alongside shelter and food for numerous species including us (humans).
-It also helps regulate climate & mitigate soil erosion.
-This study guide will help you delve into the different aspects of forests, their significance, and how they are linked to all forms of life.
+Forest Ecosystem: Forests are one of the most important ecosystems in the world.
+Forest our lifeline class 7 topic highlights the importance of forests in providing oxygen, shelter, and food to countless species, including humans.
+It also helps regulate the climate and mitigate soil erosion.
+This study guide will help you explore various aspects of forests, understand their significance, and learn how they connect to all forms of life on Earth.

-Such forests are also found in areas with high rainfall and temperature, such as the Western Ghats, Assam and the Andaman Islands.
-They are thick, evergreen forests, full of biodiversity, including elephants, tigers & a variety of birds.
+Tropical Rainforests are also found in areas with high rainfall and temperature, such as the Western Ghats, Assam, and the Andaman Islands.
+They are thick, evergreen forests, full of biodiversity, including elephants, tigers and a variety of birds.

 Tropical Rainforests